Alkarama: History

-2004: Creation of Alkarama
+2004: Foundation

 Alkarama was created as a Swiss association in July 2004 by Qatari and Algerian human rights activists – Abdulrahman Al Naimi, Rachid Mesli and Abbas Aroua – to promote individual freedom, dignity, and the rule of law in the Arab World.
-The association began campaigning on the most serious human rights violations, such as extrajudicial killings, enforced disappearances, torture, and arbitrary detention.
+The association began campaigning on serious human rights violations, such as extrajudicial killings, enforced disappearances, torture, and arbitrary detention.

-At the time of Alkarama's creation, the United Nations (UN) mechanisms established to protect human rights worldwide rarely acted upon violations in the Arab region.
-Identifying this gap, Alkarama decided that in order to bring these violations to an end, Alkarama would act through the UN's mechanisms specific to bring these human rights violations to an end.
-In doing so, Alkarama would also fulfill its objective to contribute to a better understanding of human rights and raise awareness of the UN's human rights protection mechanisms in the Arab civil society, including amongst social groups who often viewed these instruments as ineffective or understood rights as Western concepts, in particular Islamist groups, political opposition parties, and journalists.

-By acting as a bridge between the victims in the Arab world and the UN Special Procedures experts, whilst building the capacity of local activists to directly access UN mechanisms and use the decisions, they adopt to call for the respect of human rights in their countries, Alkarama gave itself the means to achieve its two main objectives simultaneously.
-This involves speaking directly and regularly with victims and their families, lawyers, or local activists to document individual cases of human rights violations; and submitting these cases to the UN mechanisms for them to request the relevant government authorities to remedy to the situation.
+At that time, the United Nations (UN) mechanisms established to protect human rights worldwide rarely acted upon human rights violations in the Arab region.
+The aim of Alkarama was to act through the UN's mechanisms to address this perceived gap, and in doing so, increase understanding of human rights and raise awareness of the UN's human rights protection mechanisms in Arab civil society, where they were seen by some as Western concepts.
+The organization aimed to act as a bridge between victims of human rights violations in the Arab world and the UN Special Procedures experts, whilst building the capacity of local activists to directly access UN mechanisms.
+This involved communicating directly with victims and their families, lawyers, or local activists to document human rights violations, and submitting these cases to the UN in order to request action from the relevant government authorities.

-Between 2004 and 2007, Rachid Mesli, at the time Alkarama's sole employee in Geneva, submitted around 400 individual cases to the UN Special Procedures.
-That led to these mechanisms' action with a number of Arab States, and a noticeable improvement of the situation for many of the victims.
-Following up on its successes and growing needs, in 2005 Alkarama recruited Country Representatives in Lebanon and Yemen in order to follow the human rights situation in these countries and document further cases of violations to submit to the UN.
+Between 2004 and 2007, Rachid Mesli, Alkarama's sole employee in Geneva, submitted around 400 individual cases to the UN Special Procedures, leading to engagement with a number of Arab States, and improved conditions for many of the victims.
+In 2005, Alkarama recruited country representatives in Lebanon and Yemen, in order to monitor the human rights situation in these countries and document further violations.
 Alkarama's website was launched the same year.

-2007: Alkarama Foundation

-In April 2007, Alkarama registered as a Foundation under Swiss law, which enabled greater stability and transparency by enabling the Swiss authorities to review the organisation's financial records annually.
+In April 2007, Alkarama registered as a Foundation under Swiss law, which enabled the Swiss authorities to review the organisation's financial records annually.